 The same issues threaten every school board.
 Data breaches, derailed meetings, federal investigations, perceived secrecy, corrupt contracts, and document leaks undermine public trust in districts large and small, in rural outposts and major metropolitan areas alike.
-To outsiders, some boards appear magically insulated from these perils.
+In both the U.S. and Canada, school boards can easily become weighed down by all of the pressing challenges they are faced with day in and day out.
+It is with the right practices and a strong system of accountability that school boards are able to overcome these challenges and work towards advancing education.
 In fact, top-performing school boards exhibit five core elements that any of their peers can adopt.

 Informed, pro-active security management leads the list because substandard practices can have such devastating consequences.
 With school boards being choice targets of ransomware rackets and identity theft schemes, it is imperative that boards are more James Bond than Mr. Magoo.
 State-of-the-art security requires: